Liversticks/meal-scheduler/README.md

 ### POST `/api/login`

 Log in.
-Request must contain a username and password that already exists in the database.
+Request fields:
+* `username` (must already exist)
+* `password`
 On success, returns a JWT token that is used for requests to authentication-required routes.
 Example request:
 ```
 {